solishima/Training/README.md

 These reports provide insights into smart contract vulnerabilities and solutions, serving as both a learning record and a resource for others exploring smart contract security.

+### Disclaimer
+This repository is intended for use by developers and security researchers as an educational resource.
 ---

 Feel free to explore and provide feedback!